pemcg/flickr_cli/README.md

 ```
 #### --get_group_members_with_recent_activity

-This function looks to see which if the group’s member are still active, i.e have posted or faved anything in the previous specified number of days.
+This function looks to see which of the group’s member are still active, i.e have posted or faved anything in the previous specified number of days.
 Useful to see if (for example) a group has 4000 members, but only 500 are active on Flickr.
 This function takes a long time to run as it’s self-limiting to comply with the Flickr API guidelines for the number of API calls/hour made.
 The group names are hard-coded for my convenience and translated to their corresponding group ID in a hash.

 Example output: